Cozy Peach Kitchen

 • ×

-Published: Nov 29, 2021 by Cassidy Reeser · This post may contain affiliate links.
+Modified: Nov 2, 2023 by Cassidy Reeser, MS, RD · This post may contain affiliate links

 Soft, chewy, and filled with chocolate and peanut butter flavor, these gluten-free monster cookies are mouthwateringly delicious!
 They use classic baking ingredients and are ready in just 30 minutes.

-If you've never had monster cookies, they're basically a cross between peanut butter cookies and oatmeal cookies with a bunch of add-ins.
-My recipe uses chocolate chips, pretzels for a kick of saltiness, butterscotch chips, and M&Ms.
+If you've never had monster cookies, they're basically a cross between peanut butter cookies and oatmeal cookies with a bunch of fun add-ins.
+Think chewy M&M cookies, but on another level.

-• Quick & easy: ready in just 30 minutes with no chill time needed
+• Quick & easy: There's nothing fancy about this recipe, the cookies are out of the oven in just 30 minutes with no chill time needed.

 Ingredients